Theobald Stapleton: Life

-In 1639, he published a catechism in Early Modern Irish to promote the use of the language in religious literature.
+In 1639, he published a catechism in Early Modern Irish to promote the use of the vernacular in Christian literature.
 It was the first Roman Catholic book in which the Irish language was printed in antiqua type.
 The book, published in Brussels, was called Catechismus seu doctrina christiana latino-hibernica or, in Irish, Cathcismus sen Adhon, an Teagasc Críostaí iar na foilsiú a Laidin & a Ngaoilaig.